Skip to main content

 twinberry honeysuckle

-Alaska south through BC, Washington, Oregon to California; east to Rocky Mountains and Great Lakes; moist stream banks, wetland edges, and forest edges
+Alaska south through British Columbia, Washington, and Oregon to California; east to the Rocky Mountains and Great Lakes; moist stream banks, wetland edges, and forest edges

 At a Glance